I curbed this little thing almost two years ago. It had drawers but I used them for this modular shelving unit.

 You like?
 Isn’t it a huge improvement?
 I wonder why I walked around her and put it off for so long!

-I have no idea what I will blog about tomorrow.
-I don’t have anything finished.
+Not sure what I'll work on next.
 The weather has not been cooperating, too much rain!
 Hopefully I will be able to get something done today.

 Related Content: Picture Frame Ideas For Home Decor and More